sakib04/CCNA/Network.md

 A WAN (Wide Area Network) is a large regional or international network that connects multiple LANs (Local Area Networks) or other smaller networks.
 WAN typically spans a large geographical area, such as a city, country, or even across the entire globe.
 It is used for communication between computers, servers, databases, and other network resources.

 ![](Images/Wan.jpg)

+# How Routers Work

+Routers establish boundaries between networks.
+When designing a network, routers are used to segment network traffic and prevent data from unnecessarily flooding an entire corporate network.
+They perform tasks such as Network Address Translation (NAT), a service that converts your internal network IP addresses into internet-accessible addresses.
+This feature is essential and is implemented by nearly 99% of routers, though it’s not strictly required.

+So, what does a router do?
+Essentially, a router acts as a type of translator or bridge between your internal network and external networks, managing the flow of information and creating a form of division between your LAN and the rest of the internet or other networks.

+In short, routers divide boundaries between networks, making communication possible while optimizing efficiency, reducing traffic overloads, and adding a layer of security to network operations.

 # Router
 A Router is a network device that transfers data between two or more networks.
 It determines the path of data packets within networks and directs them to their correct destination.
 Routers typically establish connections between the internet and a local network (LAN) or a wide area network (WAN).